 Before moving to the Bay Area, Katie worked for more than 15 years at the highest levels of politics and government.
 She served as general counsel to the Romney for President campaign in 2012 and has counseled countless other candidates, party committees, corporations, and nonprofits in enforcement and compliance matters.
 She also has significant experience navigating clients through investigations by the Justice Department and congressional committees.

 In her free time, Melody is passionate about producing her own wine under the label, Poundstone Wines.
 She was inspired by her childhood growing up on a ranch in Northern California.
-Her approach is centered around good farming practices, engineering experimentation, and a strong family tradition.

 Ranee has held a number of executive management roles in the consumer internet industry, most recently as Vice President at Art.com, where she launched a new business line of contemporary art sourced from emerging artists worldwide.
 Prior to that, she was Senior Director of Business Development for Washingtonpost.com / Newsweek Interactive where she negotiated and managed all operational and strategic partnerships.
 Ranee has also worked at deviantART, Time Warner, AOL and McKinsey & Co.
 She has a J.D. from Stanford Law School and a B.S. in Industrial Engineering from Northwestern.

 Ranee grew up in Chicago in a Thai-Chinese immigrant family with quadrilingual parents, yet somehow managed to become a stereotypical monoglot American.
 She is committed to ensuring that her children don’t suffer the same linguistic fate.
-Ranee lives in the Barbary Coast neighborhood of San Francisco with her monolingual husband Jeremy, and her bilingual children Ellie and Jett.
+Ranee lives in the Barbary Coast neighborhood of San Francisco with her monolingual husband Jeremy, and her bilingual daughter and son.
 She serves on the board of the Barbary Coast Neighborhood Association where she is working to transform San Francisco’s northeast waterfront into a more livable, family-friendly community.